Frequently Asked Questions

 Since 22nd April 2014, it has been compulsory to attend a MIAM prior to making an application to the court.
 Broadly-speaking, this will include applications in private law proceedings that relate to children and/or financial concerns.
 However, this does not mean Family Mediation is compulsory, only the initial meeting.

-• Cost – If you pay for Family Mediation, it is cheaper than dealing with your issues through the Courts or instructing solicitors.
-(If you are financially eligible for Legal Aid, Family Mediation will not cost you anything.)
+Cost – Family Mediation is cheaper than dealing with your issues through the Courts or instructing solicitors.